mikelogaciuk/mikelogaciuk.github.io/content/posts/what-the-hell-haphpened.md

     But why?

-Becuase my friends were using it, so it was obvious to take the same path as them in order to seek help, eventually.
+Because my friends were using it, so it was obvious to take the same path as them in order to seek help, eventually.

 But those were early **2000s**, the **2005** or so - to be exact and I was still a kid, so I didn't have a clue what I was doing.